1300 088 065

 Yes, you absolutely can get a home loan even if you have defaults or a bad credit history.
 I know it might seem daunting, but it’s definitely possible.
 While the big banks might be hesitant, there are specialist lenders out there who are more than willing to help people who’ve had credit issues in the past.

 These lenders understand that life’s not always smooth sailing, and a low credit score doesn’t necessarily reflect where you’re at financially today.
 They’ll look at your entire situation, not just the numbers on your credit report.
-Just keep in mind that you might face higher interest rates and a risk fee may apply.
+Just keep in mind that you might face higher interest rates, and a one-off risk fee may apply — typically somewhere between 1% and 3% of the loan, depending on the lender tier and your LVR.
 Additionally, lenders mortgage insurance (LMI) could be required—which is insurance that protects the lender in case you can’t repay the loan.

 Factors That Affect Your Ability To Secure A Home Loan With Bad Credit